IradDoron/investment-calculator-client/README.md

 - [ ] Add mobile support
 - [ ] Add ability for select a range from the chart and calculate changing precent
 - [ ] Add a loader when the data is loading
-- [ ] Add a selection menu for the stock tickets
 - [ ] Add an option to select stock tickets by company name
 - [ ] Support multiple graphs
 - [ ] Supporting the index of the multiple stocks